TheOnceAndFutureSmalltalker/deep_q_learning_navigation/README.md

 File | Description
 ------------ | -------------
+checkpoint.pth | Saved weights of Q-Learning neural network.
-Navigation.ipynb | Jupyter notebook of runnable code that trains the agent checkpoint.pth | Saved weights of Q-Learning neural network
+Navigation.ipynb | Jupyter notebook of runnable code that trains the agent. report.md | A discussion of the project and the results.

 ## Dependencies